Nibiru-Network/nibiru-docs.github.io/docs/intro.md

 sidebar_position: 1
 slug: /
 ---
-# Getting startarted with Nibiru
+# Getting started with Nibiru
 ---

 [Nibiru](https://www.nibirunet.io) is a decentralized storage network designed to store,